567WebSystems/Weekly_Reports/prog_report9_567.md

     ![formdata](https://user-images.githubusercontent.com/21226482/79060339-825fe180-7c49-11ea-823c-10fa87736500.png)

-3. we have have removed most of the deprecated 'on*.' by adding an EventListener in our 'scripts.js'.
+3. We have removed most of the deprecated 'on*.' by adding an EventListener in our 'scripts.js'.

     ![eventlistener](https://user-images.githubusercontent.com/31261926/79084102-a5e16580-7cf7-11ea-8dd0-0e69dc2aec53.png)